 The program uses the five domains to provide a broad foundation for teachers who want their students to enjoy classroom success and become fully integrated into the life of the school and the community.

-Achievement data suggest that English language learners lag behind their peers.
-But this licensing credential can help you and your school prepare to teach this growing population.
+This licensing credential can help you and your school prepare to serve this growing population.
 As an educator-ambassador, your efforts can enrich the future of the Hoosier city or town where you teach.

 Lynne Stallings, Advisor